Are you looking for a home remedy to lose weight? Follow these 7 simple, do-able steps and you’ll be back on track before you know it.

 5. Eat Healthy Food & Some Treats

 Focus on eating mostly healthy foods but allow yourself some treats, too.
-Again, the temptation during crisis is to either eat all the junk food everywhere or to cut calories so drastically that no treats are ever allowed.
+Again, the temptation during a crisis is to either eat all the junk food everywhere or to cut calories so drastically that no treats are ever allowed.

 Neither of these is realistic or able to be maintained long term.